End-to-End Data Movement: Paradigm Reexamination and Principles for Efficiency: Foundations

 \subsection{Integrated Appliances vs Software-Centric Approaches}

-The network-centric approach discussed previously in \textbf{Abstract} and \textbf{Introduction}, while valuable, does not fully address the processes required for achieving lasting production value after initial deployment.
-Empirical evidence, including our own experience, also indicates that providing software alone---even with proven performance in validation trials \cite{r3}--\cite{r5}, and \cite{r7}---can create significant operational challenges.
-Integration, tuning, and maintenance require deep, multi-disciplinary expertise, presenting a substantial total cost of ownership that many organizations' IT departments are not equipped to bear.
-This is a common limitation of traditional software-centric models.
+While valuable, the network-centric approach discussed previously does not fully address the processes required for achieving target data rates reliably in production.
+Empirical evidence, including our own experience, also indicates that providing software alone---even with proven performance in validation trials \cite{ESnet2017Petabyte,ESnet2018Record,ICM2019Poland,NSCC2019DMC}---can create significant operational challenges.
+Hardware selection, system integration, tuning, and maintenance require deep, multi-disciplinary expertise (parent page of~\cite{ESnetHardware}).
+In many cases, hardware is also significantly overprovisioned, with enterprise servers deployed for workloads that could be served efficiently by compact and far less expensive systems.
+This combination presents a substantial total cost of ownership that is not affordable to many organizations.
+Furthermore, the resulting variability makes performance unpredictable and hard to reproduce across different organizations and environments.

+In addition, the distinction between integrated appliances and software-centric approaches manifests not only in peak performance but also in operational complexity and configuration overhead.